7 Electric Scooter for Adults in 2026: Tested, Compared, and Ranked

 The Performance Gateway Dual 1200W motors, 41 mph, 50 miles of range, and a Mach 1 controller that actually delivers power smoothly instead of violently.

-This is the electric scooter for adults who’ve outgrown entry-level models and want speed they can use without sacrificing daily usability.
+This is for who’ve outgrown entry-level models and want speed they can use without sacrificing daily usability.

 Adjustable suspension, turn signals, and a 4-inch display that shows real data.
 The bridge between commuter and enthusiast.